A limited liability company, also known as an LLC, is a business structure that offers many advantages to entrepreneurs.

 This type of LLC organization grants all the benefits and responsibilities of some other structure, such as S or C corporation, partnership, or sole proprietorship.

 That implies all the obligations, liabilities, and restrictions which apply to them.
 LLC owners enjoy pass-through taxation, which means they don't have to pay corporate income tax on it.
-Instead, 100 percent of net profits or losses are passed through directly onto individual income returns for each member (or owner).
+Instead, 100 percent of net profits or losses are passed through directly onto individual income returns for each member (or LLC owners).

 In Louisiana, LLC members are either people or other business entities that have a stake in the business.
 They are not legally responsible for the LLC's debts or obligations.
 In comparison to partnerships and sole proprietorships, LLCs in Louisiana have more stringent regulations, but they do provide some protection against personal liability.